Tips to Save Time with Project Management Templates

 - Define goals: list down key deliverables and milestones.

-- Identify resource team: list all persons that need to communicate with the project team.
+- Identify the resource team: List all persons who must communicate with the project team.

 - Determine your deadline: decide when you want to finish the project.